gnzsnz/ib-gateway-docker/template_README.md

 docker exec -it algo-trader-ib-gateway-1 pkill -x ssh
 ```

-The ssh tunnel will restart after 5 seconds if `SSH_RESTART` is not set, of the
+The ssh tunnel will restart after 5 seconds if `SSH_RESTART` is not set, or the
 value in seconds defined in `SSH_RESTART`.

 ## IB Gateway installation files